Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 #### Prerequisites

-- An applicable tax class is created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
+- An applicable tax class has been created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
-- An applicable tax zone is created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).
+- An applicable tax zone has been created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).

 #### Procedures